XTB S.A.: Operations

 XTB has its headquarters at the Skyliner in Warsaw.

 XTB provides products, services, and technology solutions for trading various financial instruments, primarily on the foreign exchange (forex) market and through contract for differences (CFD).
 The group's entities are regulated by the Financial Conduct Authority (FCA), the Cyprus Securities and Exchange Commission (CySEC), the Comisión Nacional del Mercado de Valores (CNMV), the International Financial Services Commission (IFSC), and the Polish Financial Supervision Authority (KNF).

-By 2023, the company employed approximately 1,000 staff members, operating from offices in 13 countries.
+As of 31 December 2025, XTB Group employed 1,315 people, up from 1,015 a year earlier, and operated from offices in 15 countries.
 As of October 2023, its active client base surpassed 474,000, and by April 2024, XTB reported reaching one million customers.
-By the end of 2024, the total number of XTB clients reached 1.36 million, including 658,500 active clients.
+By the end of 2025, the total number of XTB clients had surpassed 2.16 million, including more than 1.19 million active clients, compared with 1.36 million total clients and 658,520 active clients at the end of 2024.

-For the full year 2024, XTB recorded a net profit of 859.4 million PLN (approx. USD 205 million, up from 791.2 million PLN or USD 188 million in 2023), operating profit of 989.9 million PLN (approx. USD 236 million, compared to 924.2 million PLN or USD 220 million in 2023), and total revenues of 1.87 billion PLN (approx. USD 445 million, up from 1.62 billion PLN or USD 386 million a year earlier).
-In 2024, 48% of revenues came from commodity-based CFDs, 33.3% from index-based CFDs, and 14.6% from currency-based CFDs (primarily bitcoin and USDJPY).
+For the full year 2025, XTB reported total operating income of PLN 2.146 billion, up 14.6% from PLN 1.873 billion in 2024, while operating profit fell 15.6% to PLN 832.4 million and net profit fell 24.8% to PLN 644.2 million.
+Total operating expenses rose to PLN 1.314 billion from PLN 886.7 million, including marketing costs of PLN 584.9 million (2024: PLN 344.8 million) and salaries and employee benefits of PLN 413.0 million (2024: PLN 311.6 million).
+In 2025, XTB added 864,286 new clients, compared with 498,438 in 2024.

+In the first half of 2026, XTB reported operating revenue of PLN 2.09 billion, up 79.7% year-on-year, and net profit of PLN 1.03 billion, up 150.5%.
+The company added more than 703,000 new clients during the period, while the number of active clients approached 1.5 million.

 Marketing

 In 2010, XTB signed a sponsorship agreement with McLaren Formula One team.
 On 30 August 2013, Romanian broker Vlad Moise used the XTB online platform to execute a trade on Mont Blanc.

 XTB's list of brand ambassadors has included Mads Mikkelsen, José Mourinho, Joanna Jędrzejczyk, Iker Casillas, and Conor McGregor.
 Zlatan Ibrahimović joined in 2024, followed by Tyson Fury in 2025.

 In September 2024, XTB announced sponsorship of the UAE National Boxing team and of the Polish team of young economists participating in the Economics Olympiad in Greece.

+In April 2026, XTB became a global partner of FIBA under an agreement running through December 2027, covering the 2026 FIBA Women's Basketball World Cup, the FIBA Basketball World Cup 2027 and worldwide qualifying rounds for the men's tournament.
+Later that month, XTB became SSC Napoli's global trading partner for the 2025–26 and 2026–27 seasons.